Capacity

 Sessions

-Sessions are individual program items within an event that are used to design the program.
+Sessions are individual programme items within an event that are used to design the programme.
 They can provide variety, such as breakout sessions, or contain individually selectable agenda items.

 What should be considered with sessions?